 Jennifer Wilson O’Raghallaigh

-The link between stress and long term high blood pressure is still being researched, Jennifer Wilson O’Raghallaigh, Clinical Psychologist, says it’s the way we manage it that counts.
+The link between how stress affects long term high blood pressure is still being researched.
+Jennifer Wilson O’Raghallaigh, Clinical Psychologist says it’s the way we manage it that counts.

 Stress affects our decision-making, which can affect our stress…

 The direct relationship between long-term stress and blood pressure is still very much an area of ongoing research.
 The dangers to our health often come from the decisions we make when under stress.
-“Our stress levels are affecting our behaviour and then our behaviour is affecting our blood pressure,” says Wilson O’Raghallaigh.
+“Our levels of stress affects our behaviour and then our behaviour is affecting our blood pressure,” says Wilson O’Raghallaigh.

 So what can we do to manage our stress better and improve our lifestyle?